Explore Your Hometown: How To Discover What There Is To See and Do

 Local Newspapers

-Your local newspaper frequently contains reviews of both new or long-established restaurants.
-It may also cover stories about upcoming events, new museum and gallery exhibitions, changes at major attractions, and unusual or interesting things cropping up in your city.
+Local newspapers frequently contains reviews of both new or long-established restaurants and cover stories about upcoming events, new museum and gallery exhibitions, changes at major attractions, and unusual or interesting things cropping up in your city.
+Don’t forget to check small community and university papers as well.
 Clip articles or keep a running list of things you want to do and places you want to visit.

 Local Book Stores

 Check the local and regional interest sections of your local book stores as well as the travel section.
-In addition to the standard guide books for your area, you may find more specialized publications highlighting things like special walks or hiking trails, picnic areas, unique historical perspectives, or under-the-radar gems.
+In addition to the standard guide books for your area, you may find more specialized publications highlighting things like special walks or hiking trails, picnic areas, unique historical perspectives, under-the-radar gems, and other niche interests.

 Neighbourhood Associations And Business Development Organizations